mayadebellis/hurricane/README.md

 - filtering:
 	- tooltips and legend to update with filters

-	- year sliders update to correct postion on start and reset
+	- MAYA year sliders update to correct postion on start and reset
-	- reset all bug
-	- update pie chart etc with correct data
+	- MAYA update pie chart etc with correct data

 - fix brushing on states